devlab-oy/sepa/README.md

 6. Create the actual payload object:

         payload = Sepa::Payload.new(debtor_params, payments)

-        payload.to_xml # Will return the payload as an xml document.
+        # Will return the payload as an xml document which can be included in the
+        # construction of the SOAP message.
+        payload.to_xml

 ### Communicating with the bank